OSAP for Micro-credentials

 After Applying

-Students in a Micro-credential program or a part-time program should use the Continuation of Interest-Free Status Micro-credentials Application if they:
+Students in a micro-credential program or a part-time program should use the Continuation of Interest-Free Status Micro-credentials Application if they:

 - Have outstanding Micro-credential Student Loans issued through OSAP.